Stephen-Mhuli/Content-Management-System/README.md

 # Content-Management-System
 creating content management system where admin can edit what users see.
-Using PHP & MySQL->Backend
+Using PHP & MySQL->Backend.
-Using HTML & CSS->Frontend
+Using HTML & CSS & javascript->Frontend.
-#From scratch
+From scratch.